Developing Mindfulness for Psychological Wellbeing

 Program and Session Structure

-Developing Mindfulness meets for 1.5 hours for six weeks.
+Developing Mindfulness meets for 1.5 hours for eight weeks.

 Each session is a combination of lecture, practice, and group feedback and discussion.
 Developing Mindfulness for Psychological Wellbeing is taught in a context of a supportive community environment with classes no larger than 30-40 participants.
 Research from UCLA shows that group support is one of the most helpful and inspiring aspects for students attending mindfulness training classes.